 Rebuilding Your Skin Following Dermatology Treatment

 Following skin cancer treatment, growth removal, or the removal of moles, reconstruction may be necessary to close the wound in a way that will leave minimal scarring.
 Sometimes these procedures must take place in areas such as the nose or eyelids.
 Dr. Geoff Basler has specialized training in reconstructive surgery.
 Skin reconstruction treatments such as skin grafting and skin flaps can help you to enjoy the benefits of your surgery while bearing as few physical reminders as possible.
 To learn more about how skin reconstruction procedures are performed at our Lincoln, Beatrice, and Nebraska City offices, please contact us today.
-We also have offices in Crete, Fremont, Geneva, and York.
+We also have offices in Blair, Crete, Falls City, Fremont, Geneva, Hastings, and York.

 Often the simplest repair is the best.
 Closing a wound side-to-side or in a linear layered closure results in a thin white line.
 Dr. Basler takes time to hide this scar in a natural skin tension line such as the expression lines of the forehead.
 For example, sometimes he fashions a curvilinear scar to fall within the smile lines of the cheek.